 Note: The preceding command assumes a default installation.
-If your site has more than one version of SGI MPT installed, or if your site installed MPT into a nondefault location, contact your system administrator to verify the location of the module files.
-For a nondefault installation location, replace /usr/include with the name of the relocated directory.
+If you installed MPT into a nondefault location, replace /usr/include with the name of the relocated directory.

 The special case of using the Open64 compiler in combination with hybrid MPI/OpenMP applications requires separate compilation and link command lines.
 The Open64 version of the OpenMP library requires the use of the -openmp option on the command line for compiling, but it interferes with proper linking of MPI libraries.
 Use the following sequence: